Life-Nest/.github/profile/README.md

 # Life Nest - Incubator Management System

 Life Nest is a comprehensive system designed to streamline incubator organization and reservation for hospitals and parents.
-This repository encompasses both the backend API and the mobile application components.
+This organization encompasses both the backend API and the mobile application components.

 ## About Life Nest